Alcohol and PTSD Treatment Centers

 Often, PTSD relates to self-medicating behaviors.
-People with PTSD may indulge in excessive alcohol consumption or use drugs to avoid feeling the emotional pain associated with their mental disorder or detach from their mental state.
+People with PTSD may indulge in excessive alcohol consumption or use drugs to avoid feeling the emotional pain associated with their mental disorder or to detach from emotions they find overwhelming.
 If they already abuse alcohol or drugs, people may be more likely to develop PTSD.

 People who abuse drugs or alcohol are at a higher risk of experiencing trauma.
-Taking alcohol or illegal substances such as marijuana lowers inhibitions.
+Drinking alcohol or taking illegal substances lowers inhibitions.
 Misusing substances also makes individuals more likely to become involved in risky behaviors, such as driving under the influence of drugs or alcohol or practicing unsafe sex.

 Individuals who abuse substances have a higher risk of harming themselves or experiencing and witnessing traumatizing events.
-Addiction may cause cognitive and emotional impairment that may lower their ability to cope with the effects of traumatic events or trauma, thus leading to conditions such as post-traumatic stress disorder.
+Addiction may cause cognitive and emotional impairment that may lower their ability to cope with the effects of distressing experiences, thus leading to conditions such as post-traumatic stress disorder.

 How Does Addiction Relate to PTSD?

 According to the journal Alcohol Research & Health, many people with PTSD turn to alcohol abuse to boost the endorphins naturally produced by the brain.
-The endorphin-boosting effects that arise from the use of alcohol are only short-lived.
+The mood-boosting effects that arise from the use of alcohol are only short-lived, however.

 With an increased intake of alcohol, people may become chemically dependent, meaning they will need more alcohol to produce the same numbing effects.
 With time, dependence turns into addiction.
-Addiction is characterized by habitual use of the substance, increased tolerance, and persistently abusing alcohol or drugs despite their devastating effects.
+Addiction is characterized by habitual use of the substance, increased tolerance, and persistent abuse of alcohol or drugs despite their devastating effects.

 Dependence on substances is often described as a form of self-regulation.
 It may not be different from self-injury or other kinds of impulsive behaviors related to trauma.
-Addiction may occur when individuals try to block intrusive memories, disconnect from anxiety, and end hypervigilance (the condition of being extremely vigilant).
+Addiction may occur when individuals try to block intrusive memories, disconnect from anxiety, and end hypervigilance.

 When drugs or alcohol are used to help manage symptoms of PTSD, the symptoms of the mental disorder only worsen.
 As depressants of the central nervous system (CNS), opioid drugs and alcohol may worsen anxiety and depression and interfere with an individual’s sleep patterns.